 - Reduce your consumption of meat.
-Red meat can be taxing on the digestive system by slowing down the body’s ability to process other food.
+Red meat can tax the digestive system by slowing down the body’s ability to process other food.
 As an alternative, try balancing your diet with other sources of protein such as nuts, tofu, and peanuts, and when eating animal products, opt for leaner options such as fish and poultry.

 - Drink plenty of water.
-The recommended daily amount of water you should drink is eight 8-ounce glasses, which is about two litres or half a gallon.
+The recommended daily amount of water you ink is eight 8-ounce glasses, which is about two litres or half a gallon.

 - Exercise daily.
-Since your food processes through muscular contractions in the digestive system, you can speed up your digestion by moving your body!
-Thirty minutes of exercise each day — mixing between aerobic activity that elevates your heart rate, and strength training to develop your muscles. — is the perfect way to ensure optimal digestive support.
+Since your food processes through muscular contractions in the digestive system, you can speed up your digestion by moving y ur body!
+Thirty minutes of exercise – each day – mixed between aerobic activity that elevates your heart rate and strength training to develop your muscles.
+A mixed effort of aerobic and anaerobic activity is the perfect way to ensure optimal digestive support.

 **This is a collaborative post.